VincentBounce/WindowsContextMenuTools/README.md

 Replaces Git context menu to have a clean cascade menu.

-## Files and folder listing from folder
+## Files and folders listing from folder

+Features:

-Works on folders, shortcuts, network
+- Works on folders, shortcuts, network

-Show all folders and files, hidden also
+- Show all folders and files, hidden also

-Supports all Windows glyphs on
+- Supports all Windows glyphs.

 ### List in Clipboard